Auction Bidder Notifications

 Q: Will I receive a notice if I am a tied for the high bid?

 A: Yes.
 Remember, in the event of tied sealed bids, the winning bid will be the first of the bids received.
 The notification will not tell you if you are the first bid received, only that you are tied for the high bid.

 Q: How common is this really?

 A: Very.
-In our February 2015 Regional Firearms Auction we received a record 21,000 sealed bids!
-On average, that’s six sealed bids per item.
+In our various auctions, we receive tens of thousands of sealed bids!
 With so much interest comes an astounding number of tie bids, and bids within one bid increment (or 90%) of the highest bidder.
 Tie bids are exceedingly commonplace.